cosmos/sdk-tutorials/hello-world/tutorial/index.md

 ⛓  Configured chains: earth-mars
 ```

-Then we can start the relayer process in a separate terminal:
+Then, start the relayer process in a separate terminal window:

 ```
 starport relayer connect